3 miles of trails

 More about Marshall Bridge Preserve

 Marshall Bridge Preserve creates a bi-state preserve as it lies adjacent to Delaware State’s Auburn Heights Preserve with trail connections between the two properties.
 The property contains 80 acres for walking, hiking, equestrian, cross country skiing, birding, nature study, environmental education, and other passive recreational activities.
-Trail segments meander through one of the last remaining diverse, contiguous, mature woodlands in Kennett Township, and aside wetlands, scenic view points, rural lands, and portions of the historic Mason Dixon Trail, including a Mason Dixon Line marker at the state border.
-When combined with Delaware’s Auburn Heights Preserve, visitors can enjoy over 400 acres of preserved lands.
+Trail segments meander through one of the last remaining diverse, contiguous, mature woodlands in Kennett Township, and aside wetlands, scenic view points, rural lands, and the state border with an original arc stone monument marking the line.
+When combined with Delaware’s Auburn Valley State Park, visitors can enjoy over 400 acres of preserved lands.

-The preserve is located within close proximity to TLC’s Stateline Woods Preserve and Marshall Mill House Preserve, along the banks of the Red Clay Creek and Route 82 in Kennett Township.
-TLC is working on trail connections to directly connect Marshall Mill House and Marshall Bridge Preserves to help create a trail loop through the four preserves and to allow visitors to access the 10+ miles of existing trails across TLC’s three preserves and Delaware’s Auburn Heights Preserve.
+The preserve is located within close proximity to BRC’s Stateline Woods Preserve and Marshall Mill House Preserve, along the banks of the Red Clay Creek and Route 82 in Kennett Township.
+BRC is working on trail connections to directly connect Marshall Mill House and Marshall Bridge Preserves to help create a trail loop through the four preserves and to allow visitors to access the 10+ miles of existing trails across BRC’s three preserves and Delaware’s Auburn Valley State Park.
 Stay tuned for announcements regarding connections in both Pennsylvania and Delaware!